 Robinwood has four Activity Centres; two of which (Dobroyd Castle and The Old School) are located in the south Pennines market town of Todmorden, benefitting from excellent transport links.
 Our third centre, Barhaugh Hall, is situated on the Cumbria/Northumbria border in an designated Area of Outstanding Natural Beauty.
-Our new centre for 2018 is in Maes-y-Nant Activity Centre near Wrexham.
+Our newest centre is Maes-y-Nant Activity Centre near Wrexham.
 More information on each centre is detailed below.

 Dobroyd Castle is set high up on the Todmorden moors enjoying some fantastic views of the surrounding area.
 It is a historic, grade two star listed building, with wonderful architecture including a breathtaking main entrance hall.
 The 17 acres of grounds, which accommodate Robinwood adventure and teamwork activities, are also the home for a wide range of wildlife including deer, rabbits and many more.

 Barhaugh Hall is set in over 9 acres of land and lies on the Cumbria / Northumbria border.
 For those wishing to have a wonderful experience in a really beautiful part of the countryside, Barhaugh Hall will certainly not disappoint.
 The views over the valley are breathtaking whatever the weather and the wildlife living in the area such as deer and the famous red squirrel are a joy to see and can sometimes be spotted during the walk into the centre or around the beautiful grounds.